soxueren/atsd/api/network/series.md

 Versioning is disabled by default.
 It can be enabled for particular metrics by setting Versioning checkbox to selected on Metric Editor page.

-To insert versioning fields use reserved series tags:
+To insert versioning fields use reserved tags:

 * `$version_source`
 * `$version_status`